-The European Union's covered bond directive and regulation came into effect on 7 January 2020 (although there will be a maximum 30 month transposition period after the effective date for the new directive and the new regulation will become applicable during July 2021).
+The European Union's covered bond directive and regulation came into effect on 7 January 2020 (although there will be a maximum 30 month transposition period after the effective date for the new directive and the new regulation will become applicable during July 2022) (jointly, the "New EU Covered Bond Legislation").
 The new covered bond directive replaces current Article 52(4) of the UCITS Directive, establishes a revised common base-line for the issue of covered bonds for EU regulatory purposes (subject to various options that members states may choose to exercise when implementing the new directive through national laws).
 The new regulation amends Article 129 of the CRR (and certain related provisions) and further strengthens the criteria for covered bonds that benefit from preferential capital treatment under the CRR regime.
-Certain changes will likely be made to the Covered Bonds Act and the Swedish FSA Regulations, but no draft legislation for the Swedish implementation of the European Union's covered bond directive will affect the Swedish legislation governing covered bonds.
-Therefore, there can be no assurances or predictions made as to the precise effect of the new regime on the Covered Bonds.